EasyEyes/threshold-scientist/README.md

 # control-panel

-Scientist-facing web-app, used to generate the necessary files for an online experiment from a Threshold table, all from within the browser.
+Scientist-facing web-app accepts an experiment table and generates the necessary files for an online experiment, all from within the browser.